-Kopplemann, a Democrat, was the representative for Connecticut's 1st congressional district from 1945 to 1946.
+Kopplemann was the representative for Connecticut’s 1st congressional district and was a Democrat.
+He served from 1945 to 1946.

 From Mar 1933 to Aug 1946, Kopplemann missed 106 of 895 roll call votes, which is 11.8%.
 This is much worse than the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.